manatlan/htag/docs/query_params.md

-# Can instanciate with url/query params
+# Instanciating main htag class with url/query params

 In most runners, you can use "query parameters" (from the url) to instanciate your htag main class.